 Postdoctoral Prize Fellow in Sociology at Nuffield College, University of Oxford

 I study mechanisms of racial/ethnic, gender, and class inequality, social mobility, and stratification in education, the labor market, and the penal system.
+You can access my CV here and visit my google scholar from here.
 My research is focused on explaining the stark variation and inequities in populations’ socioeconomic well-being, including employment chances, household income, job earnings, college graduation chances, mental health, and life expectancy.
 Specifically, my analyses measure how individual-level events and macro-economic conditions or shocks shape the directions life courses.
 For example:

 To what extent do children of immigrants experience an ethnic penalty in a recessionary labor market?